xericf/Phys2D/README.md

 - Be able to quit the game when " q " is pressed
 - Be able to clear the balls on the screen when " f " is pressed
 - Reverse the velocity of my player when I hit the screen's border

+Phase 2
+- Be able to save my World's information regarding its type and each physical object's instantaneous velocity, position, and acceleration onto a file by pressing " i ".
+- Be able to load a World's information from a file by pressing " o " and selecting a file.